olcf/ssd_emu/README.md

 # EMU: Software Services Development Group emulation project

 ## Project Description
 Emu is a simulation software designed to show the architecture and operational mechanics of supercomputers used in Oak Ridge National Laboratory.
+This application helps beginners to familiarize with job submission, queue systems, and schedulers on HPC environment before actually using it in real HPC systems.
+### Key Features:
+1. **Customizable Machine Creation and Configuration**
+   - Users can create virtual HPC machines by specifying parameters like nodes, CPUs, cores, and GCDs per node.
+   - Helps beginners understand HPC and supercomputer architecture concepts.

+2. **Job Creation and Execution**
+   - Web Interface in each machine helps users to design and submit small HPC jobs, and understand `slurm` scripts.
+   - Dynamically updates `slurm` scripts as users input each values in the GUI.

+3. **Command Line Support**
+   - The CLI environment supports limited commands for users who haven’t logged in.
+   - After logging in via SSH, users gain full CLI support created using websockets, replicating a real HPC environment.

+4. **Feedback**
+   - Errors during job submission will provide detailed feedback, helping users understand and correct mistakes.

 ## How to install and setup Frontend and Backend